-You’ve woken up in the morning, and have cooked yourself a proper breakfast.
-You turn on your laptop and have a glance at the financial markets.
-Stock have been taking a beating recently, but on average over the past 3 years, despite not holding a job, you’ve been waking up £100 richer than when you went to sleep.
+Stocks and shares have been taking a beating recently, but on average over the past 3 years, despite not holding a job, you’ve been waking up £100 richer than when you went to sleep.
 This is the life of leisure.
 The life of a Rentier.

-The ‘Rentier Class’ are those who can subsist on economic rents alone.
-In plain speak, rentiers live off the capital or money they already have.
+The ‘Rentier class’ is an academic term for the group of people who are able to live on economic rents alone.
+In plain speak, rentiers live off the investment portfolio that they have built.

-However today I would like to re-address the definition to be a positive and aspirational term, applied to individuals.
-In personal finance terms, a rentier is someone who has invested in shares, owns real estate or simply has forced themselves to save a large sum of money in a bank account, and the interest or income from these investments is sufficient to cover their living expenses.
+In personal finance terms, a rentier is someone who has invested in shares, owns property or land or simply has a huge sum in a bank account, and the interest or income from these investments is sufficient to cover their living expenses.